xinihe/stock_ambiguity_analysis/code/Adaptive/GeoUncertainty/outputs/results/research_prop.md

 *   **Ambiguity:** Our daily ambiguity measure is constructed following the methodology outlined in Appendix A. This measure is designed to be less sensitive to hyperparameter choices and captures the market's uncertainty about the underlying data-generating process.
 *   **Risk:** We use a standard GARCH(1,1) model to estimate the daily conditional volatility of the CSI 300 returns, which serves as our primary measure of risk.
 *   **Geopolitical Risk (GPR):** We employ the daily GPR index from Caldara and Iacoviello (2022).
 We use the overall GPR index, as well as its sub-indices for China and the United States, to capture both global and country-specific geopolitical tensions.
-*   **Control Variables:** We include a set of standard control variables known to affect stock returns, such as the risk-free rate, the term spread, and the credit spread.

 Our identification strategy is designed to move beyond simple correlations and establish a causal link between ambiguity, GPR, and market returns.
 We employ a multi-pronged approach:

 1.  **Baseline Regressions:** We start with a series of baseline regressions to establish the statistical significance of the relationships between our key variables.
 2.  **Instrumental Variables (IV):** To address potential endogeneity concerns, we use an instrumental variable approach.
-We propose to use [Specify Instrument(s)] as instruments for ambiguity.
-These instruments are plausibly exogenous to Chinese market returns but are expected to be correlated with our ambiguity measure.
-3.  **Mediation and Moderation Analysis:** We examine the channels through which GPR affects returns by testing whether ambiguity acts as a mediator.
-We also explore whether certain market conditions (e.g., high vs. low volatility regimes) moderate the impact of ambiguity on returns.
+3.  **Mediation and Moderation Analysis:** We examine the channels through which GPR affects returns by testing whether ambiguity acts as a mediator and whether market conditions moderate the impact of ambiguity.

+### Control Variables

+To isolate the effects of ambiguity and GPR, we will include the following standard control variables in our regressions:

+*   **Risk-Free Rate:** The yield on the 3-month Chinese government bond.
+    *   **Justification:** This represents the baseline return for a risk-free investment and is a fundamental component of asset pricing models.
+*   **Term Spread:** The difference between the yields on 10-year and 3-month Chinese government bonds.
+    *   **Justification:** This variable is a widely used proxy for the stance of monetary policy and market expectations of future economic growth.
+*   **Credit Spread:** The difference between the yield on a high-yield Chinese corporate bond index and a government bond of similar maturity.
+    *   **Justification:** This captures the market's perception of default risk and overall credit conditions, which are known to affect investor risk appetite.
+*   **Market Liquidity:** We will use the Amihud illiquidity measure, calculated from daily trading volume and returns.
+    *   **Justification:** Liquidity is a priced factor in asset returns.
+It is crucial to control for it, as periods of high ambiguity may also coincide with lower market liquidity.
+*   **VIX Index:** The CBOE Volatility Index will be included to control for global risk aversion.
+    *   **Justification:** The VIX, often called the "fear gauge," captures global investor sentiment and risk appetite.
+Controlling for it helps to ensure that our ambiguity measure is not simply proxying for global risk aversion.

 ### Correlation Analysis